 When the Willamette River was an open sewer and the Cuyahoga River caught fire in the 1960s, Congress did not respond by giving polluters “credits” to trade and profit from in a speculative market.
 Instead, Congress passed strong regulations through the Clean Water Act that require an inventory of water pollution and an issuance of permits that forced polluters to clean up or pay up.
 That same tried and tested approach should be used to reduce GHG emissions.

 The Supreme Court already clarified that the Environmental Protection Agency (EPA) has the authority to crack down on GHG pollution through the Clean Air Act.
 We have been doing this for decades with other air pollutants and everyone agrees it has been phenomenally successful.

 DeFazio believes if we truly want to cut carbon emissions, the Obama administration and Congress should implement predictable regulations.
-This approach is far superior to emulating the failed carbon trading scheme in Europe which is rife with manipulation, fraud and marketplace boom and bust cycles.
+This regulatory approach is far superior to implementing a carbon trading scheme that is rife with manipulation, fraud and marketplace boom-and-bust cycles.